Skip to main content

 Using custom tables with code

-Using custom tables with code is suitable if you want to have more control on the data type or index key which can help improve the performance.
+Using custom tables with code is suitable if you want to have more control over the data type or index key which can help improve the performance.
 It's recommended when you're a developer and you're familiar with MySQL.

 Creating a custom table